EdwinVW/dapr-workshop/Assignment06/README.md

 ## Dapr bindings

-In this assignment you're going to focus on Dapr input bindings See below for a diagram of how input bindings work:
+In this assignment you're going to focus on Dapr input bindings.
+See below for a diagram of how input bindings work:

 <img src="img/input-binding.png" style="zoom: 50%;" />

-For this hands-on assignment, this is all you need to know about output bindings.
+For this hands-on assignment, this is all you need to know about input bindings.
 If you want to get more detailed information, read the [introduction to this building block](https://docs.dapr.io/developing-applications/building-blocks/bindings/) in the Dapr documentation.

 ## Assignment goals